akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When Beatrice finally went inside, the hall was quiet.
 The bread was only half-shaped on the bench, the cloth that should have covered it slipped to one side.
 A pale, floury edge was drying in the air.

-Instead of her mother, the maid servant was working the dough, red-faced and setting a frantic pace, puffing and panting.
+Instead of her mother, the maidservant was working the dough, red-faced and setting a frantic pace, puffing and panting.

 ‘Mother isn’t here?’